 Traditional Texas-style bbq also has a little bit of heat to it.
-They like to use red pepper, lots of black pepper and a little salt in their rubs.
+They like to use red pepper, lots of black pepper, and a little salt in their rubs.
 Texans don’t typically bbq too much pork.
 That doesn’t mean that you can’t find a good rack of ribs in the Lone Star State.
 Their choice of smoking woods is mesquite and oak.

 But it really depends on what part of Texas you’re in.
 The state is so big that they have a few different types of barbecue styles.
 Some parts like hickory, and other parts like ash or oak.
-Where ever you eat bbq in Texas, whether it be down South, Central or East, you can count on getting a big portion of beef.
+Where ever you eat bbq in Texas, whether it be down South, Central, or East, you can count on getting a big portion of beef.

 Georgia barbecue is certainly underrated when discussing the great bbq debate.
-It always seems as though Georgia is last when talking about Memphis, North Carolina, Texas and Kansas City bbq.
+It always seems as though Georgia is last when talking about Memphis, North Carolina, Texas, and Kansas City bbq.
 I have lived in Georgia and I can tell you that they’ve got some good bbq in Georgia, and I’m sure Myron Mixon will agree with me.

 I’ve lived in Georgia, Texas, Kansas City is my home and I’ve spent lots of time in Memphis and I can tell you that there are some pitmasters in the Peach State that can smoke and burn with the best of them.
 One of them being Perry Foster.
 He used to own Perry Foster’s BBQ in Warrensburg, MO.

-He was a native Georgian and bought the Georgia style bbq to small-town Missouri.
+He was a native Georgian and bought the Georgia-style bbq to small-town Missouri.
 People loved him and his bbq.
 I can never remember getting any bad bbq from there.
 His smoking style was just like that of traditional Georgia pitmasters.
 They use a tangy vinegar and mustard-based sauce like that of North Carolina.

-I found a lot of the pitmasters in Georgia like using pecan wood, hickory, and oak.
+I found a lot of pitmasters in Georgia like using pecan wood, hickory, and oak.
 Pecan is one of my favorite hardwoods to smoke with.
 Combined with hickory and apple gives the pork a very nice flavor profile.

 Shoutout to Jack’s Old South and Southern Soul BBQ.

 I honestly don’t believe there is, “the best place to get bbq” or this state or city has better bbq than XYZ.
 The truth is, you can get good bbq in New York or Los Angeles.
-You can best believe that folk from Kansas City, Memphis, Georgia, Texas or North Carolina has migrated to all parts of the U.S. and took their native pitmaster and barbecue styles with them.
+You can best believe that folk from Kansas City, Memphis, Georgia, Texas, or North Carolina has migrated to all parts of the U.S. and taken their native pitmaster and barbecue styles with them.

-So it doesn’t surprise me that you can get some really good Kansas City style ribs in Harlem or Compton.
+So it doesn’t surprise me that you can get some really good Kansas City-style ribs in Harlem or Compton.

 How to low and slow bbq.

 To cook low and slow bbq, you need a grill or smoker and hardwood such as oak, hickory, pecan, apple, cherry, and mesquite.
-For the meat, you need some large cuts of meats like briskets, pork shoulder, and ribs.
+For the meat, you need some large cuts of meat like briskets, pork shoulder, and ribs.
 You start by firing up the smoker and bringing it to temp.
 Before loading the meat, you want to make sure you have plenty of coals already burned for heat.

 If not, you’re going to find yourself with thick dark smoke once the meat gets on the smoker because the temp has dropped and you’re left scrambling to load wood in the firebox to get the temp back up.
 Once the smoker has held the temp for at least an hour, it’s okay to put the meat on.